CAT-Technologies/GrocerEase/mobile-app/README.md

 ## Requirements

-This project targets Android 10 and has a min SDK requirement of 21 (Android 5.0), in line with our recommendation in [4 Tips to Make Android BLE Actually Work](https://punchthrough.com/android-ble-development-tips/).
+This project targets Android 10 and has a min SDK requirement of 21 (Android 5.0)

 ## Contributing